BuckHollowMaple/Gutenberg/README.md

 ## Notes:
   - You'll need CasperJS, PhantomJS and Python2.x
   - You'll need to change the directory for books in start.py, to one you prefer
+  - If it process stops and KIWIX gives an error, just restart the KIWIX daemon